 Accommodation could put a dent in your wallet while backpacking Sydney.
 A great way to alleviate that expense is to work for your hostel room.
 Many hostels will allow you to work in exchange for a bed.
 Although this may only be an option if you plan to stay for over a week.

-As always, if you are on a tight budget then utilize the Couchsurfing community.
-There are many awesome hosts in Sydney!
+- Traveling by Couchsurfing, as always, is amazing if you’re on tight travel budget in Sydney.
+There are many awesome hosts in town!
 An added bonus: your local couchsurfing host will likely show you around town and give you insider tips.